-For the first 2 centuries, Western clergy wore clothing similar to their congregations.
+For the first 2 Cs, Western clergy wore clothing similar to their congregations.
 But as the monastic movement began providing more priests for the church, the monk’s habit became more prominent.
-This continued for some time among the priesthood, but as the political structure of the Western Empire fell apart and church leaders were increasingly looked to, to provide governance, some bishops adopted garments that marked them as civil rulers, flavoring their robes with religious symbols.
+This continued for some time among the priesthood, but as the political structure of the Western Empire fell apart and church leaders were increasingly looked to, to provide civil governance, some bishops adopted garments that marked them as civil rulers, flavoring their robes with religious symbols.
 But the message was clear à Church and State had merged in the office of Bishop.

 At General Councils, when Western bishops observed the sumptuous regalia of their Eastern peers, they aspired to wear similarly elegant gear and began to don the Eastern fashions.
 All this only served to further distance the clergy from the laity.

 Another carry-over from paganism was the observance of special days.
 Constantine set Sunday as the official day of Christian worship.
 In the mid-4th C, Christmas became a regular practice, taking over the pagan December festival of Saturnalia.
 Epiphany celebrated either, in the West the visit of the Magi, or in the East, Jesus’ baptism.